 Cocaine, cigarettes, drugs…

 DRUGS were his drugs of choice.
 He was addicted to opioids.
 He had become dependent on opioids due to being shot during a robbery.
 The bullet was lodged in a precarious place and was not easily removed.
-It left him in so much pain that he couldn’t function.
-After his injury, he entered the hospital as an emergency patient and left as a life-long patient addicted to pain medication.
+It left him in so much discomfort that he couldn’t function.
+After his injury, he entered the hospital as an emergency patient and left as a life-long patient addicted to medication.

-From Pain Management to Addiction
+From Ache Management to Addiction

-Like many people who are prescribed opioid medication for pain management by their physician, they can begin their journey taking their medication as directed.
+Like many people who are prescribed opioid medication for ache management by their physician, they can begin their journey taking their medication as directed.
 Over time, their utilization of their medication increases.
 They begin to look forward to taking their medication and need refills earlier than they are supposed to get them.
 Then life begins to fall apart.

 What I did not know on the day that I heard my father state his drug history aloud, but now understand, is that opioid addiction is a disease like any other chronic disease.